Honest breakdown of Looker Embedded Analytics, covering features, embedding options, pricing, performance limits, and when the complexity pays off.

 Conclusion

-Looker Embedded Analytics is a powerful tool—but power comes with complexity.
+Looker Embedded Analytics is a capable and mature solution, but it comes with real trade-offs.

-If you’re a large enterprise with a dedicated data team and deep Google Cloud integration, it might be worth the investment.
+For large enterprises with dedicated data teams, complex governance requirements, and deep Google Cloud integration, it can be a strong long-term choice.